decorative

 Oh, Big Brother and I spent hours dotting and crossing on Mom’s chalkboard!
 Perhaps this goes some distance explaining why I’m such a teacher groupie, or why I adore the cardigan, or why I can’t pee in the ocean.
 I think this skit was probably the inspiration behind my brother and I silently, or loudly, saying, “Vacuum!” to one another, though we did occasionally say, “Olive juice,” as well.
 There was no sport in letting our parents presume we liked each other.
 Our alliance was forged in secret.
 Such subversiveness allowed us far more nefarious activity than we otherwise would have enjoyed.
 When Big Brother is watching over you, you get to hang out at Expresso Royale.
 Oh, yes.
 And it went without saying there was nary a snitch about our willfully impious cherry vanilla Italian sodas or peppermint tea brewed in a French press.
 OUI!

 That must have been when all went wrong.
-Espresso Royale, secret codes, and Miss Emily Litela.
+Espresso Royale, secret codes, and Miss Emily Litella.
 “Vacuum?
 I just did it yesterday.
 F*** you?
 Oh.
 That’s different!
 Nevermind.”
 But today was about olive juice with the kid I can actually claim to love in public without Olympic eye gymnastics.
 Hawt Mz invited us to name our favorite part of the market.
 Just because I played rugby doesn’t make me a fish fan, but I gotta say the fish monger was my favorite.
 Brett must have known because he took a picture.
 And looky who’s there with me!

 Yes!
-I looked deep into the eyes of Emily Litela and hadn’t a clue as she and I mirrored each other’s every move and gesture and indoctrinating comment to future voters of America.
+I looked deep into the eyes of Emily Litella and hadn’t a clue as she and I mirrored each other’s every move and gesture and indoctrinating comment to future voters of America.
 At the same time, I think I’m an adequate foil to Hawt Mz, who made fun of me for taking my group to the frozen food isle to admire the ice cream and define decadent for first and second grade students.
 That’s right!
-They can’t hear POTUS tell them to stay in school, but it’s totally cool for Emily Litela to define decadent.
+They can’t hear POTUS tell them to stay in school, but it’s totally cool for Emily Litella to define decadent.
 And that my friends, is nefarious.

 Wheat and Chaff

 Todd-o and I separated the wheat from the chaff last night.
-Before you go casting me as a crunchy wheat berry hippie, also know that I just polished off a package of Zingers with Suzy Q’s set aside for tomorrow.
+Before you go casting me as a crunchy, wheat-berry hippie, also know that I just polished off a package of Zingers with Suzy Q’s set aside for tomorrow.
 Diabetes update to follow.

 Threshing wheat works nicely, whether by hand or machine.
 Threshing schools is not such a lovely task.
 (Winnowing sounds more poetic and does involve a gentle breeze, but it’s not expedient for this transition.)
 Guess what about charter schools in Arizona!
 Yeah, that’s what.
 Needs threshing.
 Unfortunately, where politicians talk about “government schools” one would expect to see various programs like open enrollment, magnet schools*, and vouchers pop up.
 In effect, these options overwhelm parents leaving us second-guessing every decision we make with regard to our children’s education.
 At the same time, these programs suck resources from neighborhood schools and skim the perceived cream.
 Icky chaff!

-How do we find top-notch students to segregate whisk away to bastions of learning?
+How do we find top-notch students to segregate away to bastions of learning?
 We could always test them, but when the best indicator of test performance is zip code (Google “Volvo effect”), then why bother with the tests at all?
 Just check out the vehicles in the pick-up lane.
 Put those kids with their parents’ money in one preci$ely located school easily identified by realtors and watch them soar.
 Of course those left in the time/talent/treasure void may not perform as well as a group and therefore we should punish those kids by closing down their schools and refusing to educate the former enrollees unless their parents manage to secure digs where property taxes are higher, swing their own college education, and give up on any service sector/civil servant jobs in favor of something tastefully white collar.
 Of course, a few children will slip past our ivy gated communities and we will laud them as an example of why the rest are truly undeserving.

 Oklahomie Eats